How to Get into the Harvard MBA Program (Ultimate Guide)

 Growth-Oriented

 HBS wants people who are open to learning, to feedback, to being challenged.
 The program is built around discussion, not lectures.
-That means you’ll be asked to listen deeply, rethink your assumptions, and speak up even when it’s uncomfortable.
-Growth at HBS often shows up when a classmate challenges your thinking, when a discussion unsettles you, or when you realize your old answers no longer quite fit.
+That means you’ll be asked to listen deeply, rethink your assumptions, and speak up even when it’s uncomfortable or you’re not sure what the answer is.
+Growth at HBS often shows up when a classmate challenges your thinking, when a discussion unsettles you, or when you realize you’ve outgrown your old answers.

-In your application, they’ll want to see how you’ve evolved and grown — as evidence that you are ready to do it again, at HBS.
+In your application, they’ll want to see how you’ve evolved and grown over time — as evidence that you are ready to do it again, at HBS.

 The HBS Admission Team wants to know: Does this candidate show signs of reflection and evolution?
 Will they thrive in the deeply immersive, discussion-based learning environment we’re known for?